 Please let us know if you have any questions.

-For a live axle setup where both of the rear wheels are powered at the same time, go kart part stores have the most readily available source of parts.
-They have sprockets for #41 (same as #420) chain, sprocket hubs, axles, bearing kits, and wheels.
-All of these parts they have are compatible with each other and bolt together right out of the box.
+For a live axle setup where both of the rear wheels are powered at the same time, go kart part stores have the most readily available source of axles, axle bearings and hangers, and wheels.

-A good source of go kart parts is MFG Supply at this link: http://www.mfgsupply.com/gomini.html
+A good source for the other go kart parts is MFG Supply at this link: http://www.mfgsupply.com/gomini.html

 If you can source all of the parts for the rear end from a go kart parts store then we can supply the rest of the parts from our inventory and be able to ship the order right away to meet your deadline.